Ketamine Dependence and Treatment

 Ketamine for Depression

 The use of ketamine for depression and addiction came much later.
 In 2019, the FDA approved a ketamine nasal spray (Spravato) and infusion for treatment-resistant depression.2, 10 As a treatment for depression, ketamine can only be given with medical supervision.8 Anyone who receives a dose is monitored for at least two hours afterward.
-The drug stays at the medical facility.1 use of the ketamine nasal spray has a risk of temporary sedation or dissociation, which can be stressful in some cases.1 Clinical trials have shown that using ketamine for depression can reduce suicidal thoughts and actions and other depressive symptoms.10
+The drug stays at the medical facility.1 Use of the ketamine nasal spray has a risk of temporary sedation or dissociation, which can be stressful in some cases.1 Clinical trials have shown that using ketamine for depression can reduce suicidal thoughts and actions and other depressive symptoms.10 Researchers are still trying to determine why ketamine is effective at reducing symptoms of depression, but patients report feeling more detached from their environment and painful emotions.3

 Ketamine for Addiction